pulumi/deploy-demos/deployment-drivers/nodejs/typescript-driver/README.md

 2. `go-bucket`: A Go program that deploys
 3. `lambda-template`: A TypeScript program that deploys an AWS Lambda.
 4. `simple-resource`: A TypeScript program that creates no cloud resources.
 Just to get started.
+5. `yamlcaml`: This is an empty directory.
+The driver dynamically injects [a pulumi YAML program](https://github.com/pulumi/deploy-demos/blob/ea2626ad8fc908baf1333aaa1b233bbfc3a33a6a/deployment-drivers/nodejs/typescript-driver/index.ts#L66) as an environment variable.